sytabaresa/kingly/README.md

 Note that we wrote only partial formulations in our table, as the sequence of inputs by the user is potentially infinite (while this article is not).
-Our tables do not for instance give a mapping for the following sequence of events : `[typed 'a', typed '2', typed '<-|']`.
-Conversely, our state machine concisely represents the fact that whatever input we receive in the `Weak` control state, it will only go to the `Strong` control state if some pre-configured condition are fulfilled (both numbers and letters in the password).
+Our tables do not for instance give a mapping for the following sequence of events : `[typed 'a', typed '2', typed
+ <backspace>]`.
+Conversely, our state machine concisely represents the fact that whatever input
+  we receive in the `Weak` control state, it will only go to the `Strong` control state if some pre-configured condition are fulfilled (both numbers and letters in the password).
 It will only submit the password if the `clicked submit` event is received while it is in the `Strong` state.
  The starting state and these two assertions can be combined into a theorem : the machine will only submit a password if the password is strong.
 In short, we are able to reason formally about the machine and extract properties from its definition.
-This is just one of the many attractive properties of state machines which makes it a tool of choice for robust and testable user interface's implementation.
+This is just one of the many attractive properties of state machines which makes it a tool of choice for **robust** and testable user interface's implementation.

 For the modelization of a [much more complex user interface](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/), and more details on the benefits of state machine, I'll refer the reader to a [detailed article](https://github.com/brucou/movie-search-app/blob/specs-all/article/article.md) I wrote on the subject.